rdz-oss/BattyBirdNET-Pi/README.md

 Ever wondered which bat is flying in your yard and when?
 BattyBirdNET-Pi is readily assembled and will help you getting to know the night-life around you.
 Can also be placed remotely with a power source.

-* Scans ultrasound with 256kHz or 384kHz ( on Pi 5) sampling rate continuously from dusk to dawn or 24/7 if you prefer 365 days a year
+* Scans ultrasound with 256kHz or 384kHz sampling rate continuously from dusk to dawn or 24/7 if you prefer 365 days a year
 * Automated real-time bat ID on device using the companion https://github.com/rdz-oss/BattyBirdNET-Analyzer, recording mostly the bats and ignores many sources of false triggers (crickets, rain, ...)
 * Inherits many great things from BirdNET-Pi - including notifications on detection and the ability to check status live